Eliot Higgins: Life and work

 Other aspects of the Syrian conflict uncovered and documented by Higgins include the use of cluster bombs in 2012, which the Syrian government denied using; the proliferation of shoulder-launched heat-seeking missiles known as MANPADS; and the proliferation of Croatian-made weapons which was reportedly connected to the United States, a story later picked up by The New York Times.
 He has also investigated the Syrian regime's alleged use of chemical weapons, including the Ghouta chemical attack in detail.
 Higgins has also performed contract work for Human Rights Watch and Action on Armed Violence.
-Higgins' work on who was responsible for the sarin gas attacks in the Syrian civil war was criticised in a letter to the London Review of Books by Theodore Postol of the Massachusetts Institute of Technology and former UN weapons inspector, Richard Lloyd.
+Higgins' work on who was responsible for the sarin gas attacks in the Syrian civil war was criticised in a letter to the London Review of Books by Theodore Postol of the Massachusetts Institute of Technology and missile expert and former UN weapons inspector, Richard Lloyd.

 Higgins used geolocation to publish an estimate of where the James Foley execution video was made outside Raqqa, an Islamic State stronghold in north-central Syria.
 Higgins used visual markers in stills from the video and his interpretation of satellite images of the terrain around Raqqa.

 From 2016 until early 2019, Higgins was a senior fellow in the Atlantic Council's Digital Forensic Research Lab and Future Europe Initiative projects.
 In 2018 Higgins was a visiting research associate at the Centre for Science and Security Studies (CSSS) at the Department of War Studies at King's College London and visiting research fellow at University of California Berkeley's Human Rights Center.
 In October of that year, Higgins was the subject of BBC Radio Four's programme Profile.